KIT-MAMID/mamid/USERMANUAL.md

 ## Replica Sets

  - General information:
-    A Replica set consist of a number of volatile and persistent slaves.
-Every replica set stores one set of data.
-Each replica set has four parameters.
+    A Replica Set consist of a number of volatile and persistent slaves.
+Every Replica Set stores one set of data.
+Each Replica Set has four parameters.

-    Replica set overview:
+    Replica Set overview:
-        The replica set overview shows all replica sets; one list of working sets, one of sets with problems.
+        The Replica Set overview shows all Replica Sets; one list of working sets, one of sets with problems.
-        To get more information about each replica set, click on its entry in the list.
+        To get more information about each Replica Set, click on its entry in the list.

     Parameters:
-        1. Replica Set name: A name to identify the replica set.
+        1. Replica Set name: A name to identify the Replica Set.
-        2. Persistent nodes: The number of persistent nodes in the replica set.
+        2. Persistent nodes: The number of persistent nodes in the Replica Set.
         Needs to be zero or a positive integer.
-        3. Volatile nodes: The number of volatile nodes in the replica set.
+        3. Volatile nodes: The number of volatile nodes in the Replica Set.
         Needs to be zero or a positive integer.
         The sum of persistent and volatile nodes needs to be odd.
         4. Sharding configuration server:

  - Possible problems:
-    - Degraded Replica Set: Occurs when one or more instances of mongod from the slaves in the replica set are not running.
+    - Degraded Replica Set: Occurs when one or more instances of mongod from the slaves in the Replica Set are not running.
     Check the status of the assigned slaves.
-    - Unsatisfied constraints: Occurs when there are not enough ports to spawn the specified number of mongods for the replica set.
+    - Unsatisfied constraints: Occurs when there are not enough ports to spawn the specified number of mongods for the Replica Set.
     Check if there are enough free ports in assigned slaves.
-    Check if there are disabled slaves assigned to the replica set.
+    Check if there are disabled slaves assigned to the Replica Set.

- - Create replica set:
+ - Create Replica Set:
     1. Choose [Create new Replica Set] in the top right corner of the Replica Sets view or the shortcut [New Replica Set] in the sidebar
     2. Fill in the risk groups parameters.
     3. Click [Create]

- - Modify replica set:
+ - Modify Replica Set:
     Only the number of persistent and volatile nodes can be changed.

-    1. Choose the replica set from the list in the Replica Sets view.
+    1. Choose the Replica Set from the list in the Replica Sets view.
     2. Find [Replica Set Settings]
     3. Change the number of volatile and persistent nodes.
     They need to be zero or a positive integer.
     The sum of persistent and volatile nodes needs to be odd.

- - Remove replica set:
+ - Remove Replica Set:
-    Attention: Removing a replica set will drop all data stored in it.
+    Attention: Removing a Replica Set will drop all data stored in it.
     Recovering the data is not possible.

-    After removing a replica set, all slaves assigned to it are free to be used by other replica sets.
+    After removing a Replica Set, all slaves assigned to it are free to be used by other Replica Sets.

-    1. Choose the replica set from the list in the Replica Sets view.
+    1. Choose the Replica Set from the list in the Replica Sets view.
     2. Click [Remove Replica Set from system].
-    3. In the pop-up window, choose [Remove Replica Set]
+    3. In the pop-up window, choose [Remove Replica Set**]